wtchg-kwiatkowski/observatory-web/QAFs-milestone1.md

         - If the `genome-browser-channel auto-y-scale feature` is `disabled`:
           - [ ] Specify the `y-axis minimum value` for the `genome-browser-channel track-area` [Issue #340](https://github.com/wtchg-kwiatkowski/observatory-web/issues/340)
           - [x] Specify the `y-axis maximum value` for the `genome-browser-channel track-area`
-    - If the `genome-browser channel being displayed` contains `genome-browser channel-tracks` relating to `number-type columns` that contain `categorical values`:
-      - [ ] FIXME: This scenario shouldn't happen in staging!
-[Issue #344](https://github.com/wtchg-kwiatkowski/observatory-web/issues/344)
-      - [x] See `plotted bars`
     - If you have a `pointer`:
       - [x] If you have a `scroll-wheel`, scroll up and down while hovering over the `genome-browser-channel plotted area` to zoom in and out
       - [x] Drag left and right while hovering over the `genome-browser-channel plotted area` to scroll left and right